LL-SDR: Low-Latency Speech enhancement through Discrete Representations: Method

 We follow the training recipe of DAC~\cite{kumar2023highfidelityaudiocompressionimproved} for both data preprocessing and optimization.
 Notably, all reconstruction terms are defined with respect to the clean target speech rather than the noisy input.
 The overall objective is a weighted sum of multiple terms, including waveform reconstruction, multi-resolution spectral losses, adversarial losses, and the proposed representation-alignment losses:

-where $\lambda_{\text{ord}}$, $\lambda_{\text{stft}}$, $\lambda_{\text{adv}}$, and $\lambda_{\text{align}}$ are scalar weights, and $\alpha$ controls the relative strength of the $\ell_2$ alignment term.
-We set the ratio between $N_e$ and $N_n$ to match the empirical variance ratio between speech and noise estimated from the training dataset, which is 4:1 in our case.
-As illustrated in \cref{fig:architecture}, the first four codebooks are allocated to model speech components, while the last one codebook is allocated to model noise.
+where $\lambda_{\text{ord}}$, $\lambda_{\text{adv}}$, and $\lambda_{\text{align}}$ are scalar weights, and $\alpha$ controls the relative strength of the $\ell_1$ alignment term.
+We set the ratio between $N_e$ and $N_n$ according to the empirical variance ratio between speech and noise estimated from the training set.
+We further discuss the impact of this ratio through experiments in Figure \ref{fig:ratio_notebooks}.